MykhailoLoniak/MykhailoLoniak/README.md

 About me\
 My name is Mykhailo.
 I spent my childhood in a small village.
 Since childhood, I have always been curious about how various mechanisms and technologies work.
-This became one of the reasons why I decided to study mechanical engineering.
+This curiosity became one of the reasons why I decided to study mechanical engineering.
 After finishing school, I enrolled at the National University "Lviv Polytechnic" in the field of mechanical engineering.
-There, I found answers to many of my questions and learned to apply the knowledge gained during lectures and practical sessions.
-Later, I became fascinated with CSS, HTML, and JavaScript, which allows me to create user-friendly and visually appealing web pages.
-Additionally, I developed an interest in React, which enabled me to build complex and interactive web applications.
+There, I found answers to many of my questions and learned to apply the knowledge I gained during lectures and practical sessions.
+Later, I became fascinated with web development, including CSS, HTML, and JavaScript, which allowed me to create user-friendly and visually appealing web pages.
+Soon after, I discovered React, which enabled me to build complex and interactive web applications.
+Recently, I completed a Full Stack course at Mate Academy, where I gained modern knowledge and hands-on experience in creating fully functional web applications, both on the client side (Frontend) and the server side (Backend).
+This course helped me enhance my skills in JavaScript, React, Node.js, and databases, as well as understand all stages of the software development process.

 ## **Technical Skills**